 Today, as many fundamentalists and traditionalists refuse to share podiums with people who don't share their exact vision of salvation, Graham opens his events to Christians of every stripe.
 More than 1,300 Protestant and Catholic churches are sponsoring the June 24-26 event in Flushing Meadow. .

-I am afraid that I am one of those fundamentalists who take the instructions in the Word of God seriously and wish so called ‘Christian’ leaders would do so as well.
+I am afraid that I am someone who take the instructions in the Word of God seriously and wish so called ‘Christian’ leaders would do so as well.
 As I type, the name Rick Warren springs to mind, being one of those so called Christians who shares podiums with and endorses books by seemingly anyone, without regard to their beliefs.
 But there again I should not be surprised as Warren’s theology itself falls short in any number of areas.
 See The Purpose Driven Life

 Turning to the Christian sites I read the following statement which admirably sums up the questions that were now rearing their ugly heads...